siedersberger/composer-python-flask-mongodb/README.md

 - **App**: responsable for the interface with the user (the app runs in * *127.0.0.1:5000* *)

 ## App start
-Each module runs into a docker container.
-To run the application, you have to execute the follow commands:
+Each module runs into a docker container, wich is necessary for run the app.
+To start the application, you have to execute the follow steps:
+1. Clone or download this repository
+2. Into the directory, execute these commands:
     1. docker-compose build
     2. docker-compose up -d
     3. docker-compose down